dpasquel/spatial_calibration_data/README.md

-# Experimental Data
+This repository is an add-on of: Pasquel, D., Taylor, J.A., Tisseyre, B. and Roux, S.  *About drivers of performance for crop growth model calibration at the within-field scale*.
+Submitted to *European Journal of Agronomy*.
+2025

-This folder contains the data used for analyses of the spatial calibration performance on virtual vineyards.
+It contains the simulated and observed values of vineyard predawn water potential used in the paper to analyze the performance of a spatial calibration procedure.
+Details on simulated and experimental data can be found in the associated article.

 ## Repository Contents